beeware/Python-Apple-support/USAGE.md

         - replace ``cpython/pyatomic_gcc.h`` with ``pyatomic_gcc.h``
         - replace ``cpython/pyatomic_std.h`` with ``pyatomic_std.h``
         - replace ``cpython/pyatomic_msc.h`` with ``pyatomic_msc.h``
+2. Drag `Python.xcframework` into the root of the macOS/iOS project in Xcode Navigator

-2. In your Swift code, initialize the Python runtime.
+4. In your Swift code, initialize the Python runtime.
 This should generally be done as early as possible in the application's lifecycle, but definitely needs to be done before you invoke Python code: